 People often view drinking alcohol as a way to relax after a hard day.
 In fact, the media paints the picture of alcohol being a must for celebrations and socializing.
 However, drinking too much has negative consequences.
 Here are some things that people should know about alcohol abuse and the need for alcohol abuse treatment.

-About 16 million American adults struggle with alcoholism.
-Despite these significant numbers, most will never get the treatment they need for sobriety.
-Finding a professional alcohol addiction treatment center in Houston is the key to recovery, health and the life you deserve.
+There is no shame in seeking help for alcoholism.
+About 16 million American adults struggle with alcohol dependency.
+Despite these significant numbers, most will never get the alcohol addiction help they need for sobriety.
+Finding a professional facility for alcohol abuse rehabilitation is the key to recovery, health and the life you deserve.
 Find out how to spot alcoholism, what treatment looks like, and where to get optimal recovery and support along the way.

 What Is Alcohol Abuse?
 How Does It Differ From Alcohol Use Disorder?

 First, it’s important to note that alcohol abuse and alcohol use disorder aren’t the same.
 Many people use them interchangeably, but there are some differences.

 Alcohol abuse happens when people drink too much on occasion.
 Their use of alcohol tends to result in poor judgment and risky behavior.

 Alcohol use disorder (AUD) refers to someone who’s dependent on alcohol.
 In short, people with AUD need alcohol to function normally throughout the day.
 They typically drink every day, too.
 The longer they suffer from AUD, the more they have to drink to get the same effect.

 Doctors consider AUD to be a chronic, relapsing brain disorder.
 When people have AUD, they’re typically in a negative emotional state when they don’t drink.
 The National Institute of Alcohol Abuse and Alcoholism (NIAAA) says that nearly 16 million people suffer from AUD.

 What Are the Signs You May Need an Alcoholism Treatment Program?